Dash cams are video-recording equipment mounted on your car’s dashboard. The dash cam usually starts recording immediately you start the vehicle.

 5. BMW X7

-Recorded footage can be viewed on the vehicle’s infotainment display or exported to an extra USB stick.
+What we do like though is that recorded footage can be viewed on the vehicle’s infotainment display in the cabin or exported via a USB stick.

 Note that the Drive Recorder isn’t standard on BMW vehicles.
 Instead, it is part of an optional upgrade package that also offers the Parking Assist system.